Widdershins by Jordan L. Hawk

 4) The other thing I didn’t like was the mixture of romance and cosmic horror elements.
 I enjoy romance and adore H.P.
 Lovecraft.
 A good combination can make the romance hotter and the horror colder.
 In this book they have a detrimental effect on each other.
 More often than not, the two genres get in each other’s way, toning down the horror element and making the romance feel out of place.
 I felt I was reading two separate books that somehow got mixed together, and it did not get better.
 I had the mental image of a hearse driver and a can-can dancer playing basketball in a tiny room stuffed with furniture.
 Whenever one of them was about to score a point, they tripped on each other or the furniture.

 5) Oh, by the way.
 The “world is about to end” thing… ugh.
 Generally speaking, the end of the world is not something easy to happen, otherwise it would have happened every Saturday night.
 Do you have any idea how many weirdos exist out there, and I mean in real life?
-If a team of occultists could bring about the end of the world just because the stars are at the right place, we would all be screwed.
+If a team of occultists could bring about the end of the world just because the stars are are aligned in whichever way, we would all be screwed.
 If the stars were indeed at an unusual and rare position, I for one would have expected more ‘warnings’, in the form of natural phenomena taking place all over Percival’s world, i.e. earthquakes, volcanoes, strange plagues, rains of animals etc. It’s not an event like an outsider winning the badminton championship, that can pass unnoticed if you’re not into badminton.
 On a clusterfuck scale of one to ten this is a solid eleven, so let’s just treat it with some respect, OK?